ELELAB/CAncer-bioMarker-Prediction-Pipeline-CAMPP/README.md

 The CAMPP.R script acts as the actual pipeline and is run with flags from the linux command-line.
 The flag -h is implemented for user help.

+Data example used in the CAMPPManual.pdf is located at https://github.com/ELELAB/N-glycan-TIF with the original publication, in the folder https://github.com/ELELAB/N-glycan-TIF/tree/master/Data/DataExamples.